Trekking has taken over travel. But what is trekking?

 Whether you want to trek to Everest base camp or trek atop a two-humped camel through the sand dunes of the Gobi, we have designed trekking journeys specifically for you.

-As travel restrictions begin to lift, we have already seen that more people than ever are interested in trekking—from the Altai to Annapurna—these getaways full of connection.
-So grab some trekking poles and pack your gear.
+As travel restrictions begin to lift, we have already seen that more people than ever are interested in trekking—from the Altai to Annapurna—these getaways full of connections.
+So—now that you know what trekking is—grab some trekking poles and start packing your gear.